-- The plaintiffs fees are to be paid on a contingency basis, subject to the Court's approval under rule 334.4 of the Federal Courts Rules. - 98.
-The agreement between the representative plaintiffs and Class Counsel states that legal fees and disbursements to be paid to Class Counsel shall be on the following basis: - (a) Aggregate damages recovery: 20% of the first two hundred million dollars (\$200,000,000) in recovery by settlement or judgment, plus 10% of any amounts recovered by settlement or judgment beyond the first two hundred million dollars; and - (b) Individual damages recovery: 25% of settlement or judgment.
+- 95. The plaintiffs' fees are to be paid on a contingency basis, subject to the Court's approval under rule 334.4 of the Federal Courts Rules. - 96.
+The agreement between the representative plaintiffs and Class Counsel states that legal fees and disbursements to be paid to Class Counsel shall be on the following basis: - (a) Aggregate damages recovery: 20% of the first two hundred million dollars (\$200,000,000) in recovery by settlement or judgment, plus 10% of any amounts recovered by settlement or judgment beyond the first two hundred million dollars; and ii.
+Funding of Disbursements

+(b) Individual damages recovery: 25% of settlement or judgment.